microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ### -InputObject

-An input object that will be passed to each document and can be referenced within document blocks as `$InputObject`.
+An input object that will be passed to each document and can be referenced within document blocks as `$TargetObject`.

 ```yaml
 Type: PSObject